Security Applications & Tips to Keep Your Mobile Device Secure

 7- Teach Employees About the Dangers of Public Wi-Fi

 Finally, make sure your staff knows the dangers of using public Wi-Fi.
 Public Wi-Fi connections are not secure, so when connected, your devices are pretty open.
-That means, if you are doing things that are sensitive, such as logging into company accounting records, a hacker can easily follow.
+That means, if you are doing things that are sensitive, such as logging into a company website or accessing franchise accounting records, a hacker can easily follow.
 Instead, urge employees to use a VPN